Success tips when doing business in Dubai

 Know the business environment in Dubai

-- The week commences on Saturday and extends through Thursday, Friday being the day of rest.
-Government offices are closed on Thursdays and Fridays;
+- The week commences on Sunday and extend through Thursday.
+Government offices are closed on Friday and Saturday;

 - Your joint venture partner or Dubai shareholder must not merely be a nominee for the sake of meeting the rules of foreign company incorporation.
 You should choose a partner that actually brings a lot to the table, including local knowledge your business would need in Dubai;

 - To optimize the success of your new business in the UAE, Healy Consultants recommends every company to i) complete a feasibility study, ii) prepare a detailed business plan, iii) communicate with the Dubai Chamber of Commerce, iv) speak to your local UAE embassy and v) communicate with Healy Consultants Clients who have successfully launched their business in Dubai;

 - Foreign companies should be aware that i) Dubai statistics and market data are usually imprecise, ii) transactions tend to take longer than expected, iii) more frequent and long market visits are required, at least initially, iv) complex business procedures are common;

 - An essential factor in Dubai company registration is to thoroughly research the business sector you are planning to invest in.
 Healy Consultants recommends our Clients prepare a detailed business plan including an extensive market study and evaluation of competitors.